 I will be taking a writing hiatus.
-I will be back in the new year.
+I will be back to writing here September 2019.

 Take care of yourselves and have a little bit of fun too. ;-)

 I will be taking a writing hiatus.
-I will be back in the new year.
+I will be back to writing here September 2019.

 Take care of yourselves and have a little bit of fun too. ;-)